Info

 Tutorials and instructions for the tools provided during the competition

-Sandbox problems to practice and understand the challenge mechanics
+Sandbox problems to practice and understand the challenge mechanics (starting from February 26th)

 You can use any programming language you're comfortable with to build your agentic system.
 The most commonly used languages for AI agent development are Python, JavaScript/TypeScript, but the choice is entirely up to you and your team.
 The only requirement is that your code must be functional and submitted as specified in the competition rules.